pyroib/poker-board/README.md

 ## to - do

 - Fix mobile design
-- Client-side storage of games to allow for refreshes of needed
+- Client-side storage of games to allow for refreshes if needed
-- professionalise code
+- professionalise code and file structure